danicc097/FastAPI-React-Postgres-Docker-Traefik-template/backend/README.md

 ## Software recommendations

 - DBeaver for Postgres.
 Dead-simple query testing and debugging and even allows using ``:param`` syntax in its SQL console.
+Can be changed to any other character in Window>Preferences>Editors>SQLEditor>SQL Processing > Named parameter prefix